Fujino, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you choose the correct type.
-Many adapters currently available are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Ensure that you find the necessary kind.
+Many adapters on sale are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one should be appropriate for most areas.

 Make your flight more comfortable with an airplane phone mount